The NHS at MHS

 A student must have completed 20 hours of community service from the beginning of his or her freshman year.
 These hours should not be part of a service rendered for a co-curricular or extra curricular organization.
 The student must complete the Student Activity Form and indicate the hours served, the type of service performed and verification of service with a signature of the adult supervising the project.
 Family members cannot verify the service for the student.

 A student must also demonstrate participation in at least one academic-related competition that is a direct extension of core curriculum each school year beginning as a freshman.
 Examples include UIL academics, FFA speaking events, VASE, band solo and ensemble, and technical competitions.
 Participation includes attending the minimum number of practice meets required by their teacher and district to state competition should the student advance.
 If a student is not selected for district competition their practice meets qualify them as a participant in UIL academic competition.

-If a student successfully meets the 20 hours of community service, follows the procedures set forth in the NHS application and demonstrates participation in UIL academic competition, the student has met the service criteria needed to enter the society.
+If a student successfully meets the 20 hours of community service, follows the procedures set forth in the NHS application and demonstrates participation in academic competition, the student has met the service criteria needed to enter the society.

 Members are required to maintain a cumulative grade point average of 93.

 Members are required to participate in three community service projects per year.
 This includes one individual and one group project in the fall and one group project in the spring.
 The individual project requires a minimum of five hours service documented and signed by the person supervising them.
 The document may not be signed by a family member.
 Members are also required to organize and participate in the spring induction ceremony.

 A member may be put on probation for the following reasons: